jdynros2/group-10-robot-/README.md

 Problems and work to be done
 ---
-NAV, face detection integration, report writing.
+navigate towards face script, report writing.

 SAVING to the repo